-But, although more women are earning degrees in "non-traditional" areas and professions, women still account for a high percentage of students in the traditional areas of education, languages, nursing, psychology, sociology, and social work and a much lower percentage in physics, engineering, and other mathematics and science areas.30 Since considerably fewer girls than boys are studying advanced physics, chemistry, and mathematics in the high schools,31 this is perhaps not surprising.
-Table 2 shows the differential increase of female representation among graduates of some professional and specialty university courses from 1972 to It should be a course for region cing 1 Note runber where the has Pripled.
-1982.
+But, although more women are earning degrees in "non-traditional" areas and professions, women still account for a high percentage of students in the traditional areas of education, languages, nursing, psychology, sociology, and social work and a much lower percentage in physics, engineering, and other mathematics and science areas.30 Since considerably fewer girls than boys are studying advanced physics, chemistry, and mathematics in the high schools, this is perhaps not surprising.
+Table 2 shows the differential increase of female representation among graduates of some professional and specialty university courses from 1972 to It should be a course to rejoicing!
+Note 1982.